Article Read Time

 If you value your privacy, do not use your work devices for personal matters.
 Even if your company doesn’t actively monitor work devices, there are inherent privacy concerns.
 Depending on your company, the consequences for your career could be dire, even if you haven’t caused a costly data breach.

 The solution is simple: NEVER use your work device for personal matters, and NEVER use your personal device for business purposes.
-This is the best way to maintain company cyber security and your personal privacy.
+This is the best way to maintain the company’s cyber security and your personal privacy.
 Think twice before reaching for that device.
 Is this business or personal?
 Choose the device accordingly.
 Don’t sacrifice security and privacy for a few moments of convenience.

 Commonwealth Sentinel can help your organization develop policies and training to ensure your policies and procedures are followed and meet compliance requirements for your industry and cyber insurance.
-Sign up for a free consultation today by clicking here or contact us by calling 502-320-9885.
+Sign up for a free consultation today by clicking here or contact us by calling 502-234-5554.